FREE STANDARD SHIPPING FOR ORDERS OVER $170!

 Protein Pads are amazing for getting a nice deep clean of the lash line as they are - just wrap them around your finger tip for accuracy and give the lashes, lash line and eyelids a lovely thorough cleanse - they can be used during infills too, just be careful around the glue bonds!

-Not really - we love them but they’re not exactly miracle workers when used alone.
+Not really.
+We love them but they’re not exactly miracle workers when used alone.
 They’ll remove the majority but not all, so are always best when followed by Cleanser and Primer.

 You can, but only if you’ve started with Foam Cleanser.
-We’d still highly recommend that you use both as they serve their own purposes but if you have to pick one or the other you can.
+We’d still highly recommend that you use both as they serve their own purposes, but if you have to pick one or the other, you can.
 Protein Pads remove obvious makeup from the lashes, but one of their most important functions is to cleanse the skin around the eyes, making it easier for eyepatches and tape to stay where you put it.

-Cleanser is arguably the most important step of your pretreatment routine - it’s alcohol based so it breaks down any and all oils, makeup residue, skincare products and dust, etc. that might be present on the lashes (yes, even after the use of Foam Cleanser and Protein Pads!) so it’s essential for use in your pretreatment routine as it means that the lash glue has a perfectly clean surface to adhere to.
+Cleanser is arguably the most important step of your pretreatment routine.
+It’s alcohol based so it breaks down any and all oils, makeup residue, skincare products and dust, etc. that might be present on the lashes (yes, even after the use of Foam Cleanser and Protein Pads!) so it’s essential for use in your pretreatment routine as it means that the lash glue has a perfectly clean surface to adhere to.

 You might think that with the lashes being so clean you can just go right to application, but there are two really important reasons that you can’t use it by itself.
 The first reason is that Cleanser can’t touch the skin, so it won’t help you at all to keep eyepatches and/or tape in place which will actually make your lash sets take much longer as you’ll have to spend lots of time trying to get your eyepatches to behave (read: fighting a losing battle)